mapninja/Earthsys144/week06/03_OPTIONAL_introducing_planet_com_satellite_imagery.md

 # Introducing Planet.com Satellite Imagery

+> **Optional workshop:** This lab is optional support material.
+Use it to explore Planet.com imagery and the Planet SDK workflow, but do not submit it unless your instructor assigns it separately.

 This workshop introduces Planet.com imagery through a Python notebook that uses the official Planet SDK.
 The notebook is designed for Google Colab and focuses on a small area of interest around Lake Lagunita so that students can see the full search, ordering, download, and visualization workflow without needing a large study area.

 Notebook: [`data/planet_SDK_101_LakeLagunita.ipynb`](../data/planet_SDK_101_LakeLagunita.ipynb)